Environment Setup

 Using the Package

-To test out the functionality of my_chat_app, spin up another fake node to chat with in a new terminal:
+To test out the functionality of my-chat-app, spin up another fake node to chat with in a new terminal:

 kit boot-fake-node -o /tmp/kinode-fake-node-2 -p 8081 -f fake2.dev